 4. Take time to practice mindfulness.
 Mindfulness exercises are a helpful way to care for your mental and emotional well-being.
 Seek moments of stillness, and tune your senses so you can perceive stimuli within that stillness.
 Focus on positivity in these quiet moments of mindfulness.
 In your daily life, you are bombarded with competing stimuli, and sometimes only the loudest or most abrasive messages get through.
 You can clear your mind of criticism and negative self-talk by practicing mindfulness.
 Letting go of your inner critic diminishes anxiety and makes you feel better about yourself.

 5. Take account of your community.
 You should consider your friends, family, and colleagues in your community.
 Think about how you behave toward them.
-Would you consider yourself a force for good when it comes to helping others?
+Would you consider yourself a force forwhen it comes to helping others?
 Would you rather tune out negative people or mirror their negativity if they brought negativity into your life?
 Self-perception can be gained by examining your relationships and interpersonal behaviors.
 Those who love themselves prioritize their own well-being and surround themselves with positive people.
 Maintain healthy boundaries and cultivate positive relationships to prevent those who would undermine your self-esteem from entering your life.

 6. Don’t let solitude pass you by.
 It doesn’t matter where you live, take a moment to enjoy your own company.
 By caring for yourself during your alone time, you gain self-possession and self-love.
 Find hobbies that you enjoy doing alone, such as reading, walking, cycling, gardening, or making home repairs.
 Don’t be afraid to accept the idea that “doing nothing” might be fine sometimes.
 You can improve your relationships by spending time alone, which will help you learn how to love yourself.
 To love others, one must first learn to love oneself.